The New York Times has described Vancouver as “Manhattan with mountains, a tomorrow city, the cool North American sibling.”

 According to the Vancouver Economic Commission, the technology industry in British Columbia is one of the strongest contributors to the province’s GDP.

 The city is brimming with programmers and IT experts (after all, Silicon Valley and Seattle are not that far — by North American standards), but there is always hunger for more professionals.

-Canada supports its student population by providing them with a Post Graduate Work Permit, which grants recent graduates with a work visa valid for up to three years.
+To study in a city like Vancouver, Canada supports its student population by providing them with a Post Graduate Work Permit, which grants recent graduates with a work visa valid for up to three years.